Bhat-Priyanka/AI_Projects/OpenAI_lab.md

-# Working with OpenAPI and Python:
+# Working with OpenAI API and Python:

+## What is OpenAI API:
+OpenAI is a company that research and develop AI systems.
+Their groundbreaking development ChatGPT which is an AI powered chatbot gained worldwide attention.
+OpenAI API allows access to OpenAI models using which customers can build their own applications.

 ## Prerequisites